Poker Rules

 Here are the basic rules for playing Pot Limit 5-Card Omaha:

-- Each player is dealt five hole cards (face down) and five community cards (face up) are dealt in the centre of the table.
+• Each player is dealt five hole cards (face down) and five community cards (face up) are dealt in the centre of the table

-- Rest of the playing rules are similar to Pot Limit Omaha.
+• The rest of the playing rules are similar to Pot Limit Omaha.
 Pot Limit 5-Card Omaha is often considered to be a more "action-packed" game than Pot Limit Omaha because players have more options and the potential for bigger pots.

 Table Stakes in Poker